MindForest: Mental Health AI

 Self-Awareness: The Key to Lasting Commitment

 The foundation of any lasting relationship is self-awareness.
-Knowing your needs, goals, and boundaries enables you to choose authentically.
+Knowing your needs, goals, and boundaries when you date enables you to choose authentically.
 Research on marital satisfaction highlights that open communication and self-reflection predict relationship success, regardless of formal status (Karney & Bradbury, 2020).

 Instead of asking, “Should I choose marriage or a life partner?”, try reframing the question: “Which path allows me to live authentically and securely with someone I trust?”